cn0047/stash/ed/t/patterns.architectural/microservices.md

 * business capability pattern (courier|restaurant|order management).
 * sub-domain pattern (DDD bounded context + SRP, CCP).

+Business logic organization patterns:
+* Transaction script pattern.
+  Organize business logic as collection of procedural transaction scripts, one for each type of request.
+* Domain model pattern.
+  Organize business logic as object model consisting of classes that have state and behavior.
+* Domain event.
+  An aggregate publishes domain event when it’s created or undergoes some other significant change.

 Many of the challenges you’re going to face with microservices get worse with scale.

 * Model around business concepts